GUYHEPNER

 Market Significance and Collector Appeal

 Roy Lichtenstein's market performance reflects his enduring cultural relevance and art-historical importance.
-According to data from Christie's and Sotheby's, his works consistently rank among the highest-achieving lots in contemporary art sales.
-The Art Basel and UBS Global Art Market Report regularly identifies Lichtenstein as a cornerstone artist for serious collections, with demand remaining robust across both primary examples and his extensive print editions.
+According to data from Christie's and Sotheby's, his works consistently rank among the highest-achieving lots in post-war and contemporary art sales.
+The Art Basel and UBS Global Art Market Report regularly identifies Lichtenstein as a cornerstone artist for serious collections, with demand remaining robust across both primary paintings and his extensive print editions.

 For collectors, Lichtenstein offers multiple points of entry.
 His graphic prints - produced throughout his career with exceptional technical refinement - provide accessible pathways to ownership while maintaining strong appreciation potential.
 Meanwhile, his paintings represent blue-chip holdings that anchor institutional and private collections worldwide.
 The artist's consistent aesthetic vision ensures that works from any period of his career maintain recognizable identity and market appeal.